 Which city will host Eurovision 2023?

-The final decision will be decided by the BBC and the European Broadcasting Union.
+The One Show is on every week day on BBC One between 7pm and 7.30pm.
+The final decision about the host city has been decided by the BBC and the European Broadcasting Union.

 Which city do you want to host Eurovision?